theafricanengineer/theafricanengineer.github.io/_posts/2017-05-06-the-rise-of-modern-programming-languages.md

 The **select** block picks the first channel that is ready and receives a message from it.
 If more than one of the channels are ready, then it randomly selects which one to receive from.
 If none of the channels is ready, the statement waits until a channel becomes available (a process commonly known as ***blocking***).
 But if a *default* case is provided, then it will be executed instead.

-The most famous project implemented using Go is perhaps **Docker**, the software technology for creating *containers*.
+The most famous project implemented using Go is perhaps [Docker](https://www.docker.com/), the software technology for creating *containers*.

 The following are two links that I have found to be great for a beginner in Go: